mcjka/tkpaint/README.md

 A simple paint application made with Python.
 All code is from ChatGPT!

 Download the .app file (x86-64) for MacOS from the "dist" folder.
-An exe will be provided soon.
+An exe will be provided soon.\
+Note that you will need to unzip the files as they are currently in `.zip` form.